What Is a Customer Avatar?

 Step 1: Do Your Research.

-First things first, you need to research your ideal customer.
-The good news is that they may be one of your existing customers.
+First things first, you need to do thorough market research to get a firm grasp of your ideal customer.
+The good news is they may be an existing customer who has purchased your products or services already.
 In that case, you can use their information for reference and send them a survey asking additional questions for further insight.
+You can also collect data by setting up a poll, requesting their input on a questionnaire, or conducting an interview.

 Step 2: Fill Out an Avatar Worksheet.

 Once you’ve done your research, it’s time to start building the actual customer avatar.
+You’ll be pleased to learn this step is pretty straightforward.
 You just need to put the information you’ve compiled into an avatar worksheet (download one HERE).

 Start by giving your avatar a name, which adds another layer to this fictional character.
-You could also upload a stock photo if you really want to go all out.
+You could also upload a stock photo to take it a step further.
+Sometimes it helps to visualize your ideal customer.

 Then, move on to the following sections: